Fire Cider: a History + Recipe to Make Your Own!

 fire cider ingredients

 And so, fire cider was born unto a small group of herbalists, and it rippled like wildfire from there.
+A few decades and many recipe variations later, interest continues to increase.
+It’s recipe is accessible, tasty, functional, and fun to make.

 And while suitable for sprouting herbalists, many professional herbalists and holistic practitioners reach for this faithful fiery preparation year after year.